 The video describes how SDN-enabled, flow-based virtualization can create virtual networks mapped to physical devices in the infrastructure — simplifying policy fulfillment because administrators now can apply policies only where they’re needed.
 A demo in the video shows how quickly an administrator can add a load balancer service by reconfiguring the logical network while maintaining the same physical infrastructure.

-Check out the SDNCentral NEC Channel to watch this video or learn more about NEC’s latest developments on the SDN front.
+Check out the SDxCentral NEC Channel to watch this video or learn more about NEC’s latest developments on the SDN front.